 News / Blog

-If you're thinking about starting our new two-year Master's Degree Voice Pedagogy but have no or little academic experience, don't let that hold you back.
+Thinking about starting our MA Voice Pedagogy, but worried about your academic background?
+Don’t let that hold you back.

 8 Key Takeaways: